fourjuaneight/resume/src/entries/content/custom.md

 Other hobbies include:
 - Cooking
-- Playing Mario Kart with my wife
+- Screaming at Mario Kart with my wife
-- Collection Magic The Gathering cards
+- Hoarding Magic The Gathering cards